bluesky-social/bsky-docs/docs/advanced-guides/oembed.md

 # oEmbed and Post Embed Widget

-Bluesky posts can be embedded in other websites a couple different ways:
+Bluesky posts can be embedded in other websites a couple different ways.
+For a non-technical guide on how to embed Bluesky posts on other websites, [read here](https://bsky.social/about/blog/post-embeds-guide).

 **HTML Snippet In-App:** there is an in-app "Embed Post" drop-down menu option on individual posts in the app, which provides an HTML snippet which can be copy/pasted.